ICanBoogie/bind-routing/MIGRATION.md

 ### Backward Incompatible Changes

-None
+- Because `ControllerAbstract` no longer extends `Prototyped` and services are now expected to be provided through the constructor, `ControllerBindings` and `ForwardUndefinedPropertiesToApplication` have been removed.

 ### Deprecated Features

 - Removed `Application::url_for()` prototype method.
 Request the service implementing `UrlGenerator` instead.

 ### Other Changes

-None
+- Compatible with PHP 8.2+